glentner/SLiPy/README.md

 #<a name=Fits></a>Fits

-Import data from, handle, and manipulate FITS format files.
+Manipulate FITS files.
+Import data into *Spectrum* objects.
+Filter results by right ascension and declination.
+Grab header elements.
+Search for attributes of the data such as distance, spectral type, etc.

 - **Find** (*toplevel* = './', *pattern* = '\*.fits'):